GEPREP About Contents FAQ Donate

 Why this FAQ?

-It is very important to understand about electric automobiles and other electric road vehicles because their replacing of conventional gasoline and diesel road vehicles is currently being heavily promoted as one of the most important things that can be done to stop the accelerating destruction of the earth's natural environment.
+Understanding about electric automobiles and other electric road vehicles is very important because their replacement of conventional gasoline and diesel road vehicles is currently being heavily promoted as one of the most important things that can be done to stop the accelerating destruction of the earth's natural environment.

 What is an electric automobile?